 A reconfiguration of the traffic sample should probably create numerous lanes leading into the ferry.
 This might be proper news, as it might truely help forestall cars from turning on Third Street and reducing into the line of motors that have been looking forward to the next ferry.

 The nation supply could pay 80% of the cost of engineering to look at, and North Ferry’s owners might pick up another 10%.
-The village might look to break up the last 10% with the East End Seaport Museum and the Long Island Rail Road museum — both placed in the dock location.
+The village might look to break up the last 10% with the East End Seaport Museum and the Long Island Rail Road Museum — both in the dock location.

 Throw within the many South Fork residents who, on Friday night time, take the North Ferry to Shelter Island, then the South Ferry to North Haven for you to steer clear of Montauk Highway on the South Fork, and you can see the want in Greenport for these enhancements.